tennesseeBonner1/PiBlink/README.md

 - **NoiseWizard.py**:
-    Used instead of DataWizard to generate a set of random data to test the program without the use of the data read from the DAC and DAC converter.
+    Used instead of DataWizard to generate a set of random data to test the program without the use of the data read from the ADC and DAC converter.

+- **ParameterValidator.py**:
+    Used to determine whether the parameters currently in the GUI panel are valid.
+    When the user attempts to lock the settings, InputManager.py calls the verifySettingsValid function in this file which uses the rest of the functions in this file to check validity, prompt the user of any problems, and return the answer to the caller.

+- **SuperNoiseWizard.py**:
+    Same thing as NoiseWizard.py except it attempts to emulate real eye blinks instead of generate random noise.
+This is useful when trying to debug analysis functionalities.

 - **TheGraph.py**:
-    This file controls all of the visuals in the graph and displays the information as it updates.
+    This file controls all of the visuals for both the trial graph and real-time voltage bar graph and displays the information as it updates.
+It is the place in the main process where samples are received from the sampling process.

 - **TheSession.py**:
-    This session file is a singleton instance that saves all of the settings for the session (the series of trials).
-The file also has the initial constructor for a new session (which reads in the settings from the GUI and coverts all mesurements from seconds and milliseconds to samples).
+    Contains TheSession class which is used to encapsulate session information.
+Various instances of this class are made throughout the program for different purposes.
+The most common instance is the singleton "currentSession", used to represent the currently running data acquisition session or loaded playback session (if applicable).
+This singleton is stored at the top of this file as a global variable.
+This file contains the constructors/functions for reading from/writing to both the GUI parameter panel and JSON files.
+Both saved session files and parameter files use this class.

 - **TimeCriticalOperations.py**:
     The file that has all the code for managing/running the sampling/time-critical process.
     This process controls the timing of data acquisition trials.
 So it runs both trials and ITIs.
     This does not include the act of retrieving the sample, that is done in DataWizard.py.
+    Also responsible for sending samples at all times to the main process, regardless of if a trial is running, to update the real-time voltage bar.

 ---
 ## Reference Files
 These files are listed separately from the main files as they come directly from an